kyungsuk-kim/windows-chatgpt-mcp/README.md

 # Windows ChatGPT MCP Tool

+> ⚠️ **NOTICE: PRE-TESTING VERSION** ⚠️
+> This tool is currently in development and has **NOT been fully tested**.
+Use at your own risk.
+> Comprehensive testing and validation are planned before the first stable release.

 A Model Context Protocol (MCP) server that enables Claude Desktop and VS Code Claude CLI to interact with ChatGPT on Windows 11 systems.

 ## Overview